 Free Nights and Weekends Energy Plan, Is it a Good Deal?

-Our website prides itself on always trying to provide you with factual, reliable information about all things electricity, so we set out to analyze the topic of free energy – and whether it’s really worth it.
+Our website prides itself on always trying to provide you with factual, reliable information about all things electricity, so we set out to analyze the topic of a free electricity plan – and whether it’s really worth it.

 The Free Hours

-Free electricity plans might sound like a classic case of “sounds too good to be true”, so let us start by confirming that the electricity really is free during the hours advertised in the contract (usually between 9 PM and 7 AM and Friday evening to Sunday night).
+Free electricity plans might sound like a classic case of “sounds too good to be true”, so let us start by confirming that the “free power” slogan is not really a cheap trick.
+The electricity really is free during the hours advertised in the contract.
+We have practical examples.
+For instance, a few Texas energy companies offer free electricity from 8, 9 pm to around 6, 7 am.
+Now that’s what you call a truly free nights plan!

 What are the peak hours?
 They are the times of day when people most need and use electricity.
 Think of a late afternoon (approximately 4 – 7 pm) – that’s when everyone comes back from work or school and starts using electricity – to cook a meal, watch TV, play music or turn on an AC after.

 Sudden spikes in energy demand put pressure on our electric grid and can result in blackouts and outages.
-Some suppliers, therefore, decided to incentivize customers to voluntarily shift their electricity usage to “off-peak” times, by making the electricity cheaper – or free.
+Some electricity companies, therefore, decided to incentivize customers to voluntarily shift their electricity usage to “off-peak” times, by making the electricity cheaper – or free.

 Still with us?
 Great.
 You might be thinking “Okay, that doesn’t sound so bad.
 I can save money each month AND reduce the possibility of a blackout just by doing my laundry at night, instead of an afternoon?”
 Yeah, but… A free energy plan is great in principle, but you have to be mindful of a few things.